Anthony is an accomplished "Minecraft" builder who enjoys sharing tips and workarounds with other gamers online.

 - Iron bars (optional)

-- Refer to the picture below.
+- Refer to the picture above.
 I gave no set amount of blocks for you to gather, simply because the fireplace is a versatile creation, meaning that it can be made in many different ways.

 - Remember to place the netherrack blocks down where your fire is going to be.